 The program curriculum requires a successful completion of 30 credit hours of coursework, including core courses, electives, and a creative component.
 Most coursework is pre-determined for each semester of study, and successful students will graduate the program with an MS in biomedical sciences.

-The application deadline is May 1st annually.
-We accept and review applications on a rolling-basis prior to the May 1st deadline for the following fall start date.
+The application deadline has been extended to June 1st.
+We accept and review applications on a rolling-basis prior to the JUNE 1ST deadline for the following fall start date.
 Learn more about how to apply and what our entrance standards are for the one-year program.

 Here we will address the most commonly asked questions about the one-year program including the cost, average scores of admitted students, and tips for the application process.